PMDev483/cs-azure-integration-bicep/README.md

 When deleting the resource group _cs-ioa-group_, the Key Vault gets soft-deleted.

 If you encounter any issues while trying to create the Key Vault, please follow [Microsoft's instruction](https://learn.microsoft.com/en-us/azure/key-vault/general/key-vault-recovery?tabs=azure-portal#list-recover-or-purge-a-soft-deleted-key-vault) on how to recover a soft-deleted Key Vault.

+#### Indicator Of Attack still shown as inactive for discovered Subscriptions after registering an Azure management group

+After registering a management group and remediating the CrowdStrike IOA Azure policy assignment manually, it is possible that Indicator Of Attack remains inactive for some discovered subscriptions.

+This can happen when the diagnostic settings are not configured in the registered subscriptions.

+The evaluation of the assigned Azure Policy responsible for the diagnostic settings creation can take some time to properly evaluate which resources need to be remediated (See [Evaluation Triggers](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data#evaluation-triggers)).

+Make sure that all the already existing subscriptions are properly listed under [resources to remediate](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources?tabs=azure-portal#step-2-specify-remediation-task-details) when creating the remediation tasks.

 ## Contributing